jinruiiii/CaliChat/README.md

-# Calibration Certificate Key Extractor Chatbot
+# PCB Object Detection

 ## Description
-This project creates a chatbot that can extract key components from calibration certificates.
-The application is easy to use and is packaged in a Docker Compose format with two services: the actual application and a Neo4j database image pulled from Docker Hub.
+This project is an application designed to process PCB (Printed Circuit Board) images.
+By uploading PCB images to the application, the application can detect individual components and read text labels such as "R1" and "R2" on the PCB.
+The application is user-friendly and leverages advanced machine learning and OCR (Optical Character Recognition) techniques to provide results.

 ## Table of Contents
 - [Installation](#installation)